+SUBPART K

-SUBPART K INDIGENOUS SUBSTITUTIONS OF AIRBORNE STORES
+INDIGENOUS SUBSTITUTION OF AIRBORNE STORES

-Occasions may arise when the Airborne Stores such as Airborne Equipment, Materials or Standard Parts, which were hitherto bought out from a foreign source and used on an Air System or within the other Airbone Stores, may have to be designed and developed within the country for the sake of self-reliance, to obviate obsolescence etc. Indigenous substitution of such airborne equipment, materials and Aircraft Standard Parts are discussed in this regulation.
+Occasions may arise when the Airborne Stores such as Airborne Equipment, Materials or Standard Parts, which were hitherto bought out from a foreign source and used on an Air System or within the other Airborne Stores, may have to be designed and developed within the country for the sake of self-reliance, to obviate obsolescence etc. Indigenous substitution of such airborne equipment, materials and Aircraft Standard Parts are discussed in this regulation.
 This regulation provides the detailed procedures for development, prototyping, testing, evaluation, approval and production of such items being used as indigenous substitutions.
-The indigenous substitution can be undertaken by any agency i.e. Public Sector, Private Sector, Government Agencies, or organisations within User Services such as Base Repair Depots (BRDs), Naval Aircraft Yards (NAYs), Army Base Workshops etc.
+The indigenous substitution can be undertaken by any agency i.e. Public Sector, Private Sector, Government Agencies, or organisations within User Services such as Depots(Equipment Depots, Base Repair Depots, CIMD), Naval Aircraft Yards (NAYs), Army Base Workshops etc.

-21.K.1 Applicability 513 21.K.2 Indigenisation Agency 513 21.K.3 Responsibilities of Indigenisation Agency 514 21.K.4 Local Type Certification Committee (LTCC) 515 21.K.5 Criticality Classification of Airborne Stores by LTCC 516 21.K.6 Airworthiness Certification Approach 516 21.K.7 Development and Prototyping of Non-critical Airborne Stores 517 21.K.8 Test and Evaluation Phase 517 21.K.9 Airworthiness Clearance 518 21.K.10.
-Production of Non-Critical Airborne Stores for Indigenous Substitution519 21.K.11 Withdrawal of Airworthiness Clearance 519 when in and the stand of the second s
+21.K.1 Applicability

+21.K.2 Indigenisation Agency

+21.K.3 Responsibilities of Indigenisation Agency

+21.K.4 Local Type Certification Committee (LTCC)

+21.K.5 Criticality Classification of Airborne

+Stores by LTCC

+21.K.6 Airworthiness Certification Approach

+21.K.7 Development and Prototyping of Non-critical

+Airborne Stores

+21.K.8 Test and Evaluation Phase

+21.K.9 Airworthiness Clearance

+21.K.10 Production of Non-Critical Airborne Stores for Indigenous

+Substitution

+21.K.11 Withdrawal of Airworthiness Clearance

-21.K.1 APPLICABILITY
+21.K.1 Applicability

-All types of Airbone Stores from a foreign origin, such as airborne equipment, materials, standard parts etc. can be taken up for indigenous substitution.
+All types of Airborne Stores from a foreign origin, such as airborne equipment, materials, standard parts etc. can be taken up for indigenous substitution.
 Such stores shall be cleared as per provisions given in this Subpart.

 - a.
-Substitution of Airborne Stores such as Airborne Equipment, Materials or Standard Parts bought out from a foreign source with indigenously developed Airbone Stores shall only be covered in this Subpart. - b.
-Substitution of an indigenously developed Airbone Stores with another indigenous Airbone Store shall not be covered in this Subpart and shall be handled using the provisions given in Chapter-1, Part-2 of DDPMAS document and associated regulations given in Subpart C on Ab-initio development of Airbone Stores. - c.
-Indigenous substitution for ground based systems such as Test Rigs and TTGEs etc. bought out from foreign sources shall also be provided with TAA coverage by following the regulations given in Subpart T. - d.
-For the purpose of indigenous substitution, SRUs such as modules, assembled components (like PCB assembly, Power Supply modules etc) also shall be treated as an Airbone Store and shall be cleared using these policy provisions. - e.
-On obtaining necessary approvals from TAA/LTCC, Indigenized Airbone Store shall be listed as an alternate item in the approved build standard of the Air System on which the indigenized store has to be used.
+Substitution of Airborne Stores such as Airborne Equipment, Materials or Standard Parts bought out from a foreign source with indigenously developed Airborne Stores shall only be covered in this Subpart. - b.
+Substitution of an indigenously ab-initio developed Airborne Stores with another indigenous Airborne Store shall not be covered in this Subpart and shall be handled using the provisions given in Chapter-1, Part-2 of DDPMAS document and associated regulations given in Subpart C on Ab-initio development of Airborne Stores. - c.
+Substitution of a material with an indigenously developed Airborne Material shall not be covered in this Subpart and shall be handled using the provisions given in Subpart C3 on Development of Airborne Materials leading to LoA. - d.
+Indigenous substitution for ground based systems such as Test Rigs and TTGEs etc. bought out from foreign sources shall also be provided with TAA coverage by following the regulations given in Subpart T. - e.
+For the purpose of indigenous substitution, SRUs such as modules, assembled components (like PCB assembly, Power Supply modules etc) also shall be treated as an Airborne Store and shall be cleared using these policy provisions. - f.
+On obtaining necessary approvals from TAA/LTCC, Indigenized Airborne Store shall be listed as an alternate item in the approved build standard of the Air System on which the indigenized store has to be used.

-Indigenous substitution process should ensure that functionality, safety, and reliability of the indigenized Airbone Store is adequately verified and validated according to the airworthiness standards applicable.
+Indigenous substitution process should ensure that functionality, safety, and reliability of the indigenized Airborne Store is adequately verified and validated according to the airworthiness standards applicable.

-21.K.2 INDIGENISATION AGENCY
+21.K.2 Indigenisation Agency